PrefectHQ/prefect/docs/getting-started/orchestration_quickstart.md

 ### Step 1: [Install Prefect](/getting-started/installation/)

-We recommend installing Prefect using a Python virtual environment manager such as conda, or virtualenv.
+We recommend installing Prefect using a Python virtual environment manager such as conda or virtualenv.

 ```bash
 pip install -U prefect